 Should You Create a Meditation Space in Your Home?

-As a Feng Shui consultant, this is a question that I get overpexels-photo-267967 and over again.
+As a Feng Shui consultant, this is a question that I get over and over again.
 After all, most of us know by now how important meditation is to a fulfilling life.
 Taking that time – ideally daily — to get still, with the intention of connecting to yourself and Spirit, I have found to be imperative to cultivating a feeling of peace, clarity, and joy.
 Personally, when I made the commitment to meditate for fifteen to twenty minutes each and every day, my life took on a different kind of “flow.”

 Because I have a regular meditation practice, then you may assume that I have a particular space for meditation, maybe one with lovely pillows and an altar and candles.
 So you may be surprised when I tell you that, no, I don’t.